-Position the seal assembly in the rotor adjusting sleeve assembly so the notch in the back of the stationary element aligns with the spring pin.
-Use a suitably sized sleeve and an arbor (or hydraulic) press to press the seat sleeve over the end of the bearing retaining nut (07AD) until the notch in the back of the stationary element is fully seated over the spring pin.
+Position the cartridge seal assembly in the rotor adjusting sleeve assembly so the notch in the back of the stationary element aligns with the spring pin.
+Use a suitably sized sleeve and an arbor (or hydraulic) press to press the intermediate seat sleeve over the end of the bearing retaining nut (07AD) until the notch in the back of the stationary element is fully seated over the spring pin.

-Oil the O-ring (O) and install it in the groove in the O.D. of the seat sleeve (07N).
-Position the sleeve over the shoulder on the bearing retaining nut (07AD) and press the sleeve onto the nut until fully seated.
+Oil the O-ring (O) and install it in the groove in the seat sleeve (07AB).
+Position the seat sleeve over the shoulder on the intermediate seat sleeve and press it on until fully seated.